 In 1762, the first settler farm appeared in the Kweekvallei, the area on which Prince Albert later developed.
 Thanks to its reliable source of mountain water, the valley was fertile for agriculture and despite a brief flutter with the discovery of gold on Kleinwaterval farm in 1870, it wasn’t enough to divert the settlement from its farming roots.

 Also naturally sun-blessed, Prince Albert is reknown for its sun-ripened fresh and dried fruit, especially figs and apricots.
-Nothing tastes more naturally wholesome than to start your breakfast with the sweetest and juiciest local figs with a dollop of full cream yoghurt on the pool patio at 4-star De Bergkant Lodge.
+Nothing tastes more naturally wholesome than to start your breakfast with the sweetest and juiciest local figs with a dollop of full cream yoghurt on the pool patio @ 4-star De Bergkant Lodge.

 Olive orchards also abound, and a handsome tin of Prince Albert extra virgin olive oil makes a perfect keepsake to take home with you.

-Take a walking tour, starting at the top of main road Prince Albert, and you will see artisanal work dating back to the late 1850’s in the Cape Dutch front gables of De Bergkant Lodge and 18 other buildings in the town, with many of the pediments featuring the year of construction or the initials of the first owner.
+Take a walking tour, starting at the top of main road in Prince Albert, and you will see artisanal work dating back to the late 1850’s in the Cape Dutch front gables of De Bergkant Lodge and 18 other buildings in the town, with many of the pediments featuring the year of construction or the initials of the first owner.

 Built in 1858, De Bergkant Lodge was home to members of the Luttig family.
 The property was later taken over for use by the Dutch Reformed Church in 1904 and converted into a mission parsonage where Reverends occupied it until 1978.